Libensemble/libensemble/docs/tutorials/local_sine_tutorial.rst

 Recall that each worker is assigned an entry in the :ref:`persis_info<datastruct-persis-info>` dictionary that, in this tutorial, contains  a ``RandomState()`` random stream for uniform random sampling.
 We populate that dictionary here using a utility from the :doc:`utils module<../utilities>`.
-Finally, we specify the circumstances where libEnsemble should stop execution in :ref:`exit_criteria<datastruct-exit-criteria>`.
+We then specify the circumstances where libEnsemble should stop execution in :ref:`exit_criteria<datastruct-exit-criteria>`.

 .. code-block:: python